outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 	- induce apoptosis
 		- herb/food compounds which induce apoptosis
+			- juglone
+				- exhibits cytotoxic, anti-proliferative, and anti-invasive effects on various cells, could be a promising agent for GBM therapy
+				- juglone induces strong oxidative stress, as identified by a high increase in the amount of 8-oxo-eoxyguanosine and decreases 5-methylcytosine in the DNA of cancer cells
 			- emodin (buckthorn, Japanese knotweed)
 			- honokiol (magnolia)
 			- Quercetin (most fruits)